ddubson/dotnet-cookbook/content/getting-started/brief-history-of-everything.md

 weight: 1
 ---

+## .NET Core

+.NET Core was introduced in 2014 as a response to the issue of a lack of unified framework contracts that can be implemented across different platforms and devices, such as Windows Desktop, ASP.NET.
+Before .NET Core, each framework and platform was managed independently, with different release cadences, different supported platforms, etc.

+Read more about .NET Core's origins -> [Introducing .NET Core](https://devblogs.microsoft.com/dotnet/introducing-net-core/)

 ## .NET Standard

-The .NET Standard is a unified collection of specifications that are tailored to have cross-platform implementations as described above.
+The .NET Standard was introduced in 2016 as a unified collection of specifications that are tailored to have cross-platform implementations as described above.
 This allows us to use the same stack to develop for many different operating systems and devices.

+Read more about .NET Standard's origins -> [Introducing .NET Standard](https://devblogs.microsoft.com/dotnet/introducing-net-standard/)

 ![.NET Standard overview](/images/NET-standard.png)